Official tourism website for Northern Ireland

 Explore More

-Navan Centre and Fort, ArmaghNavan Centre, located just two miles from the Cathedral City of Armagh, interprets one of Ireland’s most important ancient monuments, Navan Fort; the ancient capital and seat of the Kings of Ulster.
+Navan Centre & Fort, ArmaghNavan Centre, located just two miles from the Cathedral City of Armagh, interprets one of Ireland’s most important ancient monuments, Navan Fort; the ancient capital and seat of the Kings of Ulster.

 Map & Directions